Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: Introduction

 Occurrence of spectral singularities in the spectral problem is not an exceptional phenomenon.
+In the context of the focussing NLS equation, Zhou \cite{Zhou89-2} constructed one example in which Schwartz class potential leads to infinitely many eigenvalues accumulating on the real line to form a spectral singularity and another example where infinitely many spectral singularities accumulate.
 In Appendix B of \cite{JLPS17a}, we analyzed a family of potentials of the form $q(x) = A \sech(x) e^{i\phi(x)}$ for which one can explicitly compute the scattering data, thus illustrating various characterizations of the spectral map.
-In particular, we exhibit potentials for which the associated spectral problem has either no discrete spectrum, or exactly $n$ resonances and no spectral singularities, or $n$ resonances and one spectral singularity.
+In particular, we exhibit potentials for which the associated spectral problem has either no discrete spectrum, or exactly $n$ eigenvalues and no spectral singularities, or $n$ eigenvalues and one spectral singularity.

 To explain our methods, we will sketch the completely integrable method for \eqref{DNLS2} as discovered by Kaup and Newell \cite{KN78} in two steps.
 First, we describe how the method works when the initial data do not support solitons or spectral singularities.
 Next, we describe how Zhou's method \cite{Zhou89-2,Zhou98} can be extended to the DNLS equation to construct global solutions in the presence of solitons and spectral singularities.